mozilla/skywriter/docs/pluginguide/index.html.markdown

 where the "1.0.0" is the version of the textutil plugin that you need.

-Additionally, there are certain objects that are used across a Bespin instance.
+Additionally, there are certain objects that are used across a Skywriter instance.
 If you need the command line to be available, for example, you can specify that in your metadata: